esimov/gospline/README.md

 http.HandleFunc("/", handler)
 http.ListenAndServe("localhost:8000", nil)
 ```
-The corresponding method to render as image.
+and the corresponding method to render the output into an image.

 ```go
 raster := &spline.Image{